AdaCore/libadalang/user_manual/building.rst

 Building Libadalang
 ###################

-First, note that if you have access to a pre-built Libadalang package, which generally come with GNAT Pro and GNAT Community, then you do not need to go through the following steps: just follow the instructions in the ``README`` file that comes with this pre-built package.
+First, note that if you have access to a pre-built Libadalang package, bundled with GNAT Pro if you have a GNAT Pro subscription (for community users, we have a Libadalang crate on `Alire <https://alire.ada.dev/crates/libadalang>`_), then you do not need to go through the following steps: just follow the instructions in the ``README`` file that comes with this pre-built package.

 Setup
 -----